skienzmatishun/rippreport/content/p/alabama-ethics-commission-hide-the-list/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Continuing our coverage, state ethics directors secretly funneled millions from a charitable trust into the pockets of wealthy insiders and family members.
+  Tax filings and court motions prove officials lined their own pockets with scholarship cash while hiding the master list from the public.
+Can any citizen trust an ethics chief who hides evidence to protect his own illegal stash?
 ---
 If you are caught stealing 10 dollars from Wal-Mart, YOU are going to jail.
 If you steal 3.2 Million and distribute those funds to Judges, Bankers, Lawyers and Politicians by using a trust, that you are a trustee of, KNOW, you could get away with it, in Alabama.
 Especially if you happen to be the Executive Director of the Ethics Commission, Mr. Tom Albritton.